Welcome to the latest and greatest installment in my Creative Screenwriting article series!

 Aside from really enjoying my newfound hobby, I also gained insight into details about what it meant to be a competitive ballroom dancer as I samba’d across the floor.
 (Yep.
 Samba’d.
 It’s that kind of morning.)

 The Exercise: Spend a day and be the character you want to write about.
 Try out their passions, visit places they would go, and try and think like they would.

 3. Create an Idea Board

 If you’re a writer, you’ve probably used some variation of the notecard method to outline your screenplay, but what about brainstorming?

-This is such a crucial technique for me that I built a feature in my Page 85 screenwriting program around the concept.
 When I’m exploring a concept, I find compelling images to help me visualize the direction my story is going.
 This inspires character backstories as well as plot points.

 In my article The 5 Basics of Creativity, I talked about how divergent thinking (the creation of new ideas) can be improved through cognitive fluency exercises.
 The idea board is just that — it focuses on creating new ideas and finding your creative “flow.”
 It works like freewriting does, but instead you’re creating connections through photos instead of just your own writing.

 The Exercise: Create an idea board for your newest story idea.
 Add photos of things your characters would save if their house was on fire, things they would like to keep secret, and important moments of their backstories.

 When I have really vivid ideas for scenes, I like to do some storyboarding in order to capture what I’m seeing in my mind’s eye.
 Storyboarding is also really helpful when you don’t know what should happen next in a scene — somehow, sketching (and in my case, sketching badly) can really help free up a block in the inspiration process!